 Statement of Commitment

 John Paul College supports the rights of children and is committed to ensure the safety, welfare and wellbeing of students.
-John Paul College is therefore committed to responding to allegations of student harm resulting from the conduct or actions of any person including that of employees.
+John Paul College is therefore committed to responding to allegations of student harm resulting from the conduct or actions of any person including that of employees and homestay providers.

 This commitment includes the provision of a safe and supportive living and learning environment for all students and requires all employees, volunteers and visitors to model and encourage behaviour that upholds the dignity and protection of students from harm.

-In support of this commitment, John Paul College is dedicated to our Child and Youth Risk Management strategy, which includes having relevant policies, procedures and training in place to effectively address the safety and wellbeing of students in their care.
+In support of this commitment, John Paul College is dedicated to our Child and Youth Risk Management strategy, which includes having relevant policies, procedures and training in place to effectively address the safety and wellbeing of students.

 Queensland law requires that all school staff will report all suspicions and allegations of child sexual abuse and likely sexual abuse immediately to the police.
 Teachers, registered nurses and Education and Care Service professional staff have a legal obligation to report significant harm of a child where there may not be a parent able and willing to protect the child to Child Safety Services.